-Swallows and martins are seen in gathering numbers at this time of year, sweeping above Arundel’s watermeadows, preparing for their great journey to Africa.
+Swallows and martins are seen in gathering numbers at this time of year, sweeping above Arundel’s watermeadows and across the fields of Tortington and Binsted, preparing for their great journey to Africa.
 For us, the melancholy of their imminent leaving is eased by the knowledge they will return in Spring.

-Binsted’s barn owls, should we fail to protect them from the road that threatens the Copythorn’s realm, would be stripped of their hunting grounds, and in some cases homes.
-They may simply never return.
+Binsted’s barn owls, should we fail to protect their hunting grounds, may simply never return.

 Read more about Binsted’s wildlife here